zmercury/cpp/Assignment/Readme.md

 <br/>
 * A dynamic array is quite similar to a regular array, but its size is modifiable during program runtime.

+During the creation of an array, it is allocated a predetermined amount of memory.
+This is not the case with a dynamic array as it grows its memory size by a certain factor when there is a need.

+### The new Keyword
+In C++, we can create a dynamic array using the new keyword.
+The number of items to be allocated is specified within a pair of square brackets.
+The type name should precede this.
+The requested number of items will be allocated.

 ```cpp
 // an example of dynamic memory allocation in c++ using an array